 Graded invested in technology early and often.
 These are Apple II-GS computers.
 With the help of Universidade de São Paulo (USP), the internet arrived on campus three years later.

 The first Peer Group Connection class was established 1994.
-It has now been an integral part of our high school community for 20 years.
+It has now become an integral part of our High School community for 20 years.

 Photo: 1994 yearbook.